Galactooligosaccharide: Digestion research

 Because of the configuration of their glycosidic bonds, galactooligosaccharides largely resist hydrolysis by salivary and intestinal digestive enzymes.
 Galactooligosaccharides are classified as prebiotics, defined as non-digestible food ingredients as substrate for the host by stimulating the growth and activity of bacteria in the colon.

 The increased activity of colonic bacteria results in various effects, both directly by the bacteria themselves or indirectly by producing short-chain fatty acids as byproducts via fermentation.
 Examples of effects are stimulation of immune functions, absorption of essential nutrients, and synthesis of certain vitamins.

 Stimulating bacteria

-Galactooligosaccharides are a substrate for bacteria, such as Bifidobacteria and lactobacilli.
+Galactooligosaccharides are a substrate for bacteria, such as Akkermansia muciniphila, Bifidobacteria and lactobacilli.
 Studies with infants and adults have shown that foods or drinks enriched with galactooligosaccharides result in a significant increase in Bifidobacteria.
 These sugars can be found naturally in human milk, known as human milk oligosaccharides.
 Examples include lacto-N-tetraose, lacto-N-neotetraose, and lacto-N-fucopentaose.